-Limits are necessary to channel purpose and lend direction to life.
-Constantly swimming in a sea of boundless opportunity would lead to exhaustion.
-Winging it alone wild and free in a sky of boundless opportunity would lead to being lost.
-In human affairs, the making of choices, and alliances, implies limitation, for in choosing one path, another must be left behind.
+Limits are necessary to channel energy, guide purpose, and lend direction to life.
+Constantly swimming in a sea of boundless opportunity leads to exhaustion.
+Winging it alone, wild and free in a sky of unlimited directions and opportunities, only leads to becoming lost.
+In human affairs, the making of decisions and alliances necessarily implies limitation, for in choosing one path, another must be left behind.

-Point yourself toward a middle way between discipline and freedom of spirit.
-Limits will come of their own accord; but to consciously select your own affiliations … now, that’s knowing how to fly!
-At the same time, do not go overboard on discipline.
-Even limitation must be limited, so that in the effort to bring order and direction into your life, you do not choke off vital sources of lively enthusiasm and spontaneity.
+Aim for a middle way between discipline and freedom of spirit.
+Limits will come of their own accord; but to consciously make good decisions and select compatible affiliations?
+Now that’s knowing how to fly!
+On the other hand, do not go overboard on discipline.
+Even limitation must be limited in the effort to bring order and direction into your life—to avoid choking off vital sources of enthusiasm and spontaneity.

 In groups and organizations, rules and regulations should strike a balance between being too strict and too lenient.
-If too hard, they build frustration among people, and ultimately become destructive.
-If the rules are too soft, sloppiness becomes acceptable, and energy is soon dissipated.
-The best path is one that allows for the fulfillment of individual potential, while encouraging self-discipline and focus.
+If these guidelines are too difficult to live with, frustration will build and ultimately become destructive.
+If the rules are too soft, sloppiness will become acceptable and energy will dissipate.
+The best path is one that allows for the unfolding of individual potential while encouraging self-discipline and focus along the way.

 Changing Line Interpretations

 Line 1 (bottom line)

 Before initiating any significant action, a wise person first evaluates their ability to successfully carry out the task.
 If the limitations are overwhelming, no action will be taken.
 But inaction is a decision and an action of sorts, because the passage of time itself can bring strength to what has been weak and energy to what has been still.
 Maintain a steady purpose, but act only when you can feel that the time is ripe.
 In this way, limitations serve your best interests.
 With discretion and good timing, anything can be carried through to resolution.